 MIT Staff Emergency Hardship Fund

-The MIT Staff Emergency Hardship Fund provides financial assistance to MIT staff and postdoctoral scholars (associates and fellows) who are experiencing an immediate and temporary financial hardship due to a sudden or non-recurring emergency (e.g., loss of family income, death of a family member, serious illness or injury, or natural disaster).
+The MIT Staff Emergency Hardship Fund provides financial assistance to MIT staff and postdoctoral scholars (associates and fellows) who are experiencing an immediate and temporary financial hardship due to a sudden, non-recurring emergency (e.g., loss of family income, death of a family member, serious illness or injury, or natural disaster).

 Financial assistance can be granted, up to a maximum of $1,500* per applicant, to assist MIT staff and postdoctoral scholars with rent, mortgage, utilities, food, funeral, or other essential expenses (see FAQs for additional information).
 The amount granted is based on the applicant’s demonstrated need, short-term nature of the financial hardship, supporting documentation, and available balance of the Fund.
 The financial assistance does not need to be repaid; however, it is generally considered wage income and hence subject to applicable taxes.